TDA283-compiler-construction/project/project/javalette.md

 always return a value.
 A typical case could be to reject a function ending with an `if`-statement where only one branch returns, without considering the possibility that the test expression might always evaluate to the same value, avoiding the branch without `return`.
-However, your check must correctly decide the control flow when the test expression is the literal `true` or the literal `false`.
 A function, whose return type is `void`, may, on the other hand, omit the `return` statement completely.

 Functions can be *mutually recursive*, i.e., call each other.
 There is no